Nakhon Phanom province: History

 During the Vietnam War Nakhon Phanom saw fighting between North Vietnamese insurgents and US forces.
 During the 1960s, 73 of the 131 sub-district (tambons) were allegedly infiltrated by the Vietnamese and Lao communists, and the province was known as the "heartland of insurgency".
-US and Thai forces established a base at Nakhon Phanom, where the Thai military hosted the 56th Air Commando Wing, which conducted special operations against both the Ho Chi Minh Trail in Laos and carried out counter-insurgency operations against Thai communist forces while conducting search and rescue operations primarily inside Laos and North Vietnam.
+US and Thai forces established a base at Nakhon Phanom, where the Thai military hosted the 56th Air Commando Wing.
+The wing conducted special operations against the Ho Chi Minh Trail in Laos and counter-insurgency operations against Thai communist forces, and carried out search and rescue missions, mainly inside Laos and North Vietnam.

 On 7 August 1965, an ethnic Phu Thai village in the province, made headlines when Thailand's first-ever physical confrontation between communist fighters and Thai security forces occurred.
 Eight communist villagers were involved, one of whom was shot dead during the incident after the town was surrounded by state forces.

 Between 1967 and 1971, most of the communist insurgents were defeated.
 Towards the end of the Vietnam War, US forces moved their Indochinese military operations to Nakhon Phanom.

 Vietnamese communist leader Ho Chi Minh had resided from 1928 and 1931 in Ban Nachok, a small village on the road between what is now the airbase and Nakhon Phanom.
 His former home and a museum are open to the public.

 In 2023, a Lao 56-year-old man named Thao Bua Pa was arrested in a major bust for having 1,012,000 tablets of methamphetamine pills.
 He claimed he had lost his employment and was going to save the money he made to look after his pregnant wife.